fjorge/pg-server-rules/index.md

 when
         $match : Match(status == Status.PLAYING);
         $pm : PlayerMoveDTO(evaluationResultType==null);
-        // other game related facts to fire this rule then
+        // other game-related facts to fire this rule then
         modify($pm){
             setEvaluationResultType(EvaluationResultType.SUCCESS);